 To get started with retargeting we suggest checking out this beginners guide by Hubspot.

 The obvious choice is using the Facebook tracking pixel (see above) to track visitors and to display ads to them on Facebook.
 Another option is Google Adwords to display adverts in Google Search.

-With these retargeting companies you can select the web inventory you wish to appear on although it’s worth checking what niches they work with.
-Some of these companies aren’t very supplement friendly, I remember some years back that I had this issue with AdRoll (after wasting some hours and weeks collecting data!).
+With these retargeting companies, you can select the web inventory you wish to appear on although it’s worth checking what niches they work with.
+Some of these companies aren’t very supplementing friendly, I remember some years back that I had this issue with AdRoll (after wasting some hours and weeks collecting data!).

 For a list of the most popular 9 retargeting platforms check out Ecommerce Nation.